 Harry drives Bessie towards the giant robot so the Doctor can throw the contents of the bucket over its clodhopping feet.

 Sue: I bet this is the closest the Doctor ever gets to a drive-by shooting.

 The robot dies, which makes Sarah feel sad.
 Thankfully, the Doctor is on hand to offer her a quick spin in the TARDIS.
 But as they are about to leave, they’re interrupted by some berk in a cravat.

 Sue: I didn’t know he was a companion.
 Who the hell is he?

 Sue: Never heard of him.
 Is he always this wet?

 Sue: The story was pants.
-It didn’t make any sense.
-The villains disappeared five minutes into the final episode and their plan didn’t make any sense at all.
-Tom Baker was okay, but he was just finding his feet, so I don’t want to judge him yet.
+It didn’t make any sense!
+The villains disappeared five minutes into the final episode, and their plan was insane.
+Tom Baker was okay, but he’s still finding his feet, so I don’t want to judge him yet.
 He’s very funny, I’ll give him that.
-But it’s just the same old same old, only this time with a nicer Doctor.
-I was expecting a much bigger change than that.
-That was distinctly average.
+But it was just the same old, same old, only with a nicer Doctor.
+I was expecting a bigger change than that.
+It was distinctly average.